popov895/popov895/README.md

-You can support me or my work by making a donation using PayPal:
+You can support me and my work by making a donation using PayPal:
 - PayPal: popov895@ukr.net